cromachina/fanbox-bot/README.md

 - Download and extract this repository to a new directory.
 - Open a command window in the directory where you downloaded this repository.
   - If you are using Windows, navigate to the target directory in File Explorer, then type `cmd` in the address bar and hit enter to open a command window there.
 - Run `pip install -r requirements.txt` to install dependencies.
-Run again after pulling latest code to update dependencies.
 - Copy `config-template.yml` to `config.yml`
 - In `config.yml`, update all of the places with angle brackets: `<...>`
   - For example: `<ROLE_ID>` becomes `12345`, but not `<12345>` (remove the brackets).
-  - If you are not using a particular feature (like `fallback_role`), you can fill it in with a dummy value, like `0`.
+  - If you are not using a particular feature, you can fill it in with a dummy value, like `0`.
 - You can change any other default fields in `config.yml` as well to turn on other functionality.
 - Run `python3 main.py`
 - The bot must be running continually to service random requests and run periodic functions.
 If you do not have a continually running computer, then I recommend renting a lightweight VM on a cloud service (Google Cloud, AWS, etc.) to host your bot instance.

+## Updating from a previous version
+- Stop the bot.
+- Get the latest version of the repository.
+- Run `pip install -r requirements.txt` again to install any new or changed dependencies.
+- Redo the steps for copying the config template, because the config may have changed.
+- Run the `dbmig.py` script to completion if appropriate (see `Database Migration` above for details).
+- Start the bot.